Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product: The asymptotic stabilization: the second construction

-The approach we are about to describe will make use of the functorial long exact sequence~\cite[(8.1)]{MR-1}.
-In that sequence, each injective stabilization is part of a functorial directed sequence; this was established in Proposition~\ref{P:functorial}.
+of left $\Lambda$-modules.
+The approach we are about to describe will make use of the functorial doubly infinite exact sequence~\cite[(9.1)]{MR-1}

+In this sequence, each injective stabilization is part of a functorial directed sequence; this was established in Proposition~\ref{P:functorial}.
 In particular, the structure maps $\Delta_{i}$ are functorial in the second argument.
-This implies that \texttt{each row of the injective stabilizations} in the sequence~\cite[(8.1)]{MR-1} gives rise to morphisms of the requisite directed systems.
+This implies that \texttt{each row of the injective stabilizations} in~\eqref{Eq:tor-harpoon} gives rise to morphisms of the corresponding directed systems.

-Now we want to build structure maps for each of the Tor terms in~\cite[(8.1)]{MR-1}.
-In fact, those maps have already been built in the second construction of the asymptotic stabilization, see the diagram~\eqref{intertwine} and the diagram on page~\pageref{glue}, where $B$ (respectively, $B'$, $B''$) should be replaced with $\Sigma B$ (respectively, $\Sigma B'$, $\Sigma B''$).
+Now we want to build structure maps for each of the Tor terms in~\eqref{Eq:tor-harpoon} In fact, those maps have already been built in the second construction of the asymptotic stabilization, see the diagram~\eqref{Eq:intertwine} and the diagram on page~\pageref{glue}, where $B$ (respectively, $B'$, $B''$) should be replaced by $\Sigma B$ (respectively, $\Sigma B'$, $\Sigma B''$).
 As Theorem~\ref{T:second} shows, the resulting system is functorial in each argument.
-Therefore, \texttt{each row of the Tor functors} in the sequence~\cite[(8.1)]{MR-1} gives rise to morphisms of the requisite directed systems.
+Therefore, \texttt{each row of the Tor functors} in~\eqref{Eq:tor-harpoon} gives rise to morphisms of the corresponding directed systems.

 Now we claim that the term-wise maps between the directed systems constitute morphisms of those systems.
-The foregoing discussion shows that we only have to check the commutativity of the squares lying over the connecting homomorphisms in the sequence~\cite[(8.1)]{MR-1}.
-There are three types of such homomorphisms: between two copies of $\Tor$, between $\Tor$ and the injective stabilization, and between two copies of injective stabilization.
+The foregoing discussion shows that we only have to check the commutativity of the squares lying over the connecting homomorphisms in~\eqref{Eq:tor-harpoon}.
+There are three types of such homomorphisms: between two copies of $\Tor$, between $\Tor$ and the injective stabilization, and between two copies of the injective stabilization.
 It is clear that we only have to check one square of each type.
+We first examine the square(s) connecting $\Tor_{1}$ and the corresponding injective stabilization.